ashiqsayyad/knowledge/README.md

    For example, app 2 will have accesspint app2accpoint with root dir path as /data/app2

     So remote server hosting EFS will have two dirs app1 and app2 for two applications

+# Load balancer
+ 1) Route 53 >> A record pointing to Application LB in public subnets with internet facing scheme >> EC2 machines in private subnets >> Works perfectly fine
+ 2) Route 53 >> A record pointing Application LB with internal scheme >>> It wont work as internal LB wont have publically resolvable ip